Israel Adesanya Net Worth, Career Earnings & Endorsement Deals

 Adesanya’s net worth has also been heavily enhanced through ventures outside of the octagon too.
 His other main earners outside of MMA come through his various endorsements.
 Again, more on that later.

-The career of Israel Adesanya has been an incredibly successful one thusfar, with ‘The Last Stylebender’ cemented himself as one of the greatest MMA fighters of all time by becoming a two-time UFC champion.
+The career of Israel Adesanya has been an incredibly successful one thusfar, with ‘The Last Stylebender’ cementing himself as one of the greatest MMA fighters of all time by becoming a two-time UFC champion.
+He could even go one step further and become a three-time champ if he defeats Strickland next, provided they have a rematch.

 Israel Adesanya net worth figure according to essentiallysports.com